FruitPnchSamuraiG/GregMat_Video-_Config/README.md

 - The default keybind is set to Ctrl + J.
 - If anything goes wrong, press Ctrl + Escape to break out of the script.

+## Errors

+If you encounter "Image not Found" ErrorLevel: 1:
+- Take a screenshot of the settings icon using the Snip Tool on your local PC, use the uploaded image as a reference.
+- This error is likely due to screen resolution differences.
+- Use the image taken on your local device.
+- Update the image path in the script with the path to your new screenshot.

 ## Auto-start on Device Restart